Anonymous asked a question:

 Our depression certainly takes us hostage and hijacks our brains into doing things we normally wouldn’t do, but please allow me to dispel you of the romantic notion that everyone must stick through “thick and thin.”
 Movies and TV shows can make mental illness look quirky and appealing, but in real life, it’s nearly impossible for my friends to endure with me when I fall into depression.
 It’s intolerable and insufferable.
 While it’s true that we are not ourselves when we’re depressed, the injuries we have caused are still very real, and it is our friends’ choice to draw boundaries when they feel unsafe around us.

-All of my friends are outside their depth to handle me; at a certain point, only trained professionals are qualified to speak into my mental illness, and even then, would they stay if they weren’t trained and paid?
-As unfair as it is, I understand why friends would leave.
-I’m not sure how long I’d endure with me, either.
+All of my friends are outside their depth to handle me beyond a certain point; only trained professionals are qualified to speak into my mental illness, and even then, would they stay if they weren’t trained and paid?
+As unfair as it is, I understand why my friends have left.
+I’m not sure how long I would have endured with me, either.
 The reality is that not everyone is equipped to handle a friend through their mental illness.
 It is not your fault or mine.
 It just is.

 It also doesn’t mean that your friend is a bad person or a “sell out.”
 It only means that human patience has a limit.
 Some have a longer wick than others.
 But yes, even my wife needs a break from my own condition.

 It is contradictory to ask for selfless empathy for my issues while at the same time I disregard having empathy for the other person who must deal with me.
 You can’t have it both ways.
 You can’t ask for an empathy that you’re not willing to reciprocate.
 And I’m afraid that because of our unrealistic, westernized-saturated, over-romanticized culture, our idea of love has become, “Put up with everything no matter what, or else you really don’t love me”—which is atrocious, mercenary, opportunistic, and reeks of luxurious privilege.